 §20.553.
-County Executive Committee Accepting Contributions or Making Expenditures Totaling \$25,000 or Less
+Campaign Treasurer Appointment Not Required for County Executive Committee Accepting Contributions or Making Expenditures Under Certain Amount

-- (a) A county executive committee accepting political contributions or making political expenditures totaling \$25,000 or less in a calendar year is not required to: - (1) appoint a campaign treasurer before accepting political contributions or making political expenditures; or - (2) file the reports required by Subchapter F of this chapter (relating to Reporting Requirements for a General-Purpose Committee). - (b) A county executive committee described in subsection (a) of this section is required to comply with §20.551 of this title (relating to Obligation To Maintain Records).
+- (a) A county executive committee accepting political contributions or making political expenditures totaling \$32,320 or less in a calendar year is not required to: - (1) appoint a campaign treasurer before accepting political contributions or making political expenditures; or - (2) file the reports required by Subchapter F of this chapter (relating to Reporting Requirements for a General-Purpose Committee). - (b) A county executive committee described in subsection (a) of this section is required to comply with §20.551 of this title (relating to Obligation To Maintain Records).

 §20.555.
-County Executive Committee Accepting Contributions or Making Expenditures That Exceed \$25,000
+County Executive Committee Accepting Contributions or Making Expenditures That Exceed Certain Amount

 - (a) A county executive committee described by subsection (b) of this section is subject to the requirements of Subchapter F of this chapter (relating to Reporting Requirements for a General-Purpose Committee), except where those rules conflict with this subchapter.
-In the case of conflict, this subchapter prevails over Subchapter F of this chapter. - (b) A county executive committee that accepts political contributions or that makes political expenditures that, in the aggregate, exceed \$25,000 in a calendar year shall file: - (1) a campaign treasurer appointment with the commission no later than the 15th day after the date that amount is exceeded; and - (2) the reports required by Subchapter F of this chapter (relating to Reporting Requirements for a General-Purpose Committee).
-The first report filed must include all political contributions accepted and all political expenditures made before the county executive committee filed its campaign treasurer appointment. - (c) Contributions accepted from corporations and labor organizations under section 253.104 of the Election Code and reported under Subchapter H of this chapter (relating to Accepting and Reporting Contributions from Corporations and Labor Organizations) do not count against the \$25,000 thresholds described in subsection (b) of this section. - (d) A county executive committee that filed a campaign treasurer appointment may file a final report, which will notify the commission that the county executive committee does not intend to file future reports unless it exceeds one of the \$25,000 thresholds.
-The final report may be filed: - (1) beginning on January 1 and by the January 15 filing deadline if the committee has exceeded one of the \$25,000 thresholds in the previous calendar year; or - (2) at any time if the committee has not exceeded one of the \$25,000 thresholds in the calendar year.
+In the case of conflict, this subchapter prevails over Subchapter F of this chapter. - (b) A county executive committee that accepts political contributions or that makes political expenditures that, in the aggregate, exceed \$32,320 in a calendar year shall file: - (1) a campaign treasurer appointment with the commission no later than the 15th day after the date that amount is exceeded; and

+- (2) the reports required by Subchapter F of this chapter (relating to Reporting Requirements for a General-Purpose Committee).
+The first report filed must include all political contributions accepted and all political expenditures made before the county executive committee filed its campaign treasurer appointment. - (c) Contributions accepted from corporations and labor organizations under section 253.104 of the Election Code and reported under Subchapter H of this chapter (relating to Accepting and Reporting Contributions from Corporations and Labor Organizations) do not count against the \$32,320 thresholds described in subsection (b) of this section. - (d) A county executive committee that filed a campaign treasurer appointment may file a final report, which will notify the commission that the county executive committee does not intend to file future reports unless it exceeds one of the \$32,320 thresholds.
+The final report may be filed: - (1) beginning on January 1 and by the January 15 filing deadline if the committee has exceeded one of the \$32,320 thresholds in the previous calendar year; or - (2) at any time if the committee has not exceeded one of the \$32,320 thresholds in the calendar year.